WWJ (AM): Debut

-8MK began nightly trial broadcasts on August 20, 1920, in order to check if the equipment was ready for regular service.
+8MK began nightly trial broadcasts on August 20, 1920, to check if the equipment was ready for regular service.
 However, because the station was still unpublicized the original audience consisted only of a small number of interested local amateur radio enthusiasts.
-The test programs proved satisfactory, so on August 31, 1920, the Detroit News announced on its front page that, starting that evening, nightly (except Sunday) broadcasts would be transmitted by the "Detroit News Radiophone" service.
+The test programs proved satisfactory, so, on August 31, 1920, the Detroit News announced on its front page that, starting that evening, nightly (except Sunday) broadcasts would be transmitted by the "Detroit News Radiophone" service.
 That evening's debut program featured regularly updated returns for a primary election held that day, plus vocal performances by Lois Johnson.
 Malcolm Bingay, managing director of the Detroit News, was the broadcast's master of ceremonies.

 The front page of the next day's News contained enthusiastic reports attesting to the success of the election night broadcast, which had begun "promptly at 8:10 p. m.", with the newspaper declaring: "The sending of the election returns by The Detroit News Radiophone Tuesday night was fraught with romance and must go down in the history of man's conquest of the elements as a gigantic step in his progress."
 The paper also reported receiving "numberless telephone calls to The News office asking for details of the apparatus".

-Daily broadcasts, most commonly between 7 and 8 p.m., continued through September.
+Daily broadcasts, most commonly between 7 and 8 pm, continued through September.
 Although the initial programs consisted mostly of phonograph records interspersed with news announcements, programming also included fight results from the heavyweight championship bout between Jack Dempsey and Billy Miske on September 6, and, in October, play-by-play accounts as the Cleveland Indians bested the Brooklyn Dodgers in the 1920 World Series baseball championship.
 Weekly vocal concerts were begun on September 23, with Mabel Norton Ayers as the first featured artist."Edison Concerts By Radiophone For Detroit Homes", The Talking Machine World, January 15, 1921, page 46.
 By late October, the paper was boasting that "hundreds of Detroiters are now the possessors of wireless receiving sets by which they get the news bulletins, music and other features sent out by The News Radiophone", as the station prepared to broadcast returns for that year's presidential election on November 2.